verdaux/BookNotes/Phrases/Impressors 2.md

 - [ ] You think this is a coincidence?
 I'll bet a kidney that it isn't.
 - [ ] (when someone's phone rings a lot) you are very popular this morning.
 - [ ] Being an adult is 80% misery.
+- [ ] Beep.
+What's that?
+Oh wait!
+That's the sound of my self esteem flatlining.